Search by Keyword

 (John Lennon – Paul McCartney)

-Up to this point, The Beatles would periodically re-record a previously recorded song for various reasons – most times because they thought the first version could be improved upon.
-Many examples exist, such as “What You’re Doing,” “Hold Me Tight” and “What Goes On,” although the early attempts at these songs have never officially surfaced or been released.
-Others, such as “I’m Looking Through You,” “Tomorrow Never Knows,” “Norwegian Wood” and "And I Love Her," have been.
+Up to this point, The Beatles would periodically re-record a previously recorded song for various reasons, most times because they thought their first version could be improved upon.
+Some examples are “What You’re Doing,” “Hold Me Tight” and “What Goes On,” although earlier attempts at these songs have never officially been released.
+Others, including “I’m Looking Through You,” “Tomorrow Never Knows,” “Norwegian Wood” and "And I Love Her," have eventually been released.

 Songwriting History

-Another unique fact regarding this song is that it wouldn’t have existed at all if it hadn’t have been for their road manager Neil Aspinall.
-“I used to share a flat in Sloane Street with Mal (Evans),” Neil writes in the book “The Beatles Anthology” “One day in February Paul called, saying that he was writing a song and asking if he and Mal (Evans) could come over.”
+Another unique fact regarding this song is that it would not have existed at all if it had not have been for the group's road manager and assistant Neil Aspinall.
+“I used to share a flat in Sloane Street with Mal (Evans),” Neil Aspinall writes in the book “The Beatles Anthology” “One day in February Paul called, saying that he was writing a song and asking if he and Mal (Evans) could come over.”
 The song Neil Aspinall was referring to was “Sgt.
 Pepper’s Lonely Hearts Club Band,” the theme song that begins the album, which Paul and Mal Evans began to write together on that day.

-Paul evidently liked the idea and took to writing the song based on the chorus of the original theme song that he and Mal Evans had written.
-Based on Neil Aspinall’s suggestion, Paul incorporated his closing comments from earlier Beatles performances, such as his last address to the audience at their August 23rd, 1964 Hollywood Bowl show: “This next song will have to be our last one for this evening…sorry…We’d like to thank everybody here tonight for coming along, thank you very much…And we all hope that you’ve enjoyed the show.
+Paul evidently liked the idea and took to composing the song based on the chorus of the original theme song that he and Mal Evans had written.
+With Neil Aspinall’s suggestion in mind, Paul's closing comments from earlier Beatles shows were incorporated into this song, such as his address to their August 23rd, 1964 Hollywood Bowl show: “This next song will have to be our last one for this evening…sorry…We’d like to thank everybody here tonight for coming along, thank you very much, and we all hope that you’ve enjoyed the show.
 Have you enjoyed the show?
 Good, great.”

 Recording History

-After over four months of being virtually locked up inside of EMI recording studios, The Beatles met up once again in the studio to start and finish their final song for the “Sgt.
-Pepper” album.
-This day was April 1st, 1967, the session beginning sometime after 7 pm and lasting until 6 am the following morning.
+After over four months of being virtually locked up inside of EMI's recording studios, The Beatles met up once again in the studio to start and finish their final song for the “Sgt Pepper” LP.
+This day was April 1st, 1967, the session starting sometime after 7 pm and lasting until 6 am the following morning.

-Geoff Emerick, in his book “Here, There And Everywhere,” gives his first-hand account of the recording process on this day: “The ‘live audience’ segue between the theme song and ‘With A Little Help From My Friends’ had worked out so well that we now had to come up with something equally spectacular for the end of the album, just before ‘A Day In The Life,’ which would be the obvious closer.
-And so it was that a full month after the ‘Sgt.
-Pepper’ theme was initially recorded, the four Beatles returned to the studio to reprise their performance, but with several differences.
-The first was that, with the end of the album in sight, everyone was really energized…and in a hurry to get it done quickly.
+Engineer Geoff Emerick, in his 2007 book “Here, There And Everywhere,” offered his first-hand account of the recording process at this session: “The ‘live audience’ segue between the theme song and ‘With A Little Help From My Friends’ had worked out so well that we now had to come up with something equally spectacular for the end of the album, just before ‘A Day In The Life,’ which would be the obvious closer.
+And so it was that a full month after the ‘Sgt Pepper’ theme was recorded, the four Beatles returned to the studio in order to reprise their performance, but with several differences.
+The first was that, with the end of the LP in sight, everyone was energized and in a hurry to get it done quickly.
 Paul, in fact, was scheduled to fly to the US just two days later – a trip he had no intention of postponing because it would reunite him with his girlfriend Jane Asher after several months apart.”

-"Finally, we all had to come in on a Saturday," Geoff Emerick remembers.
-"As long and as crazy as the ‘Pepper’ sessions had been over the past four months, The Beatles had stuck rigidly to a weekdays-only schedule, usually working three to four nights a week.
-We’d all come to count on the weekends as a time to unwind and relax, and to get some distance from the intense work we were doing.
-But there was no choice in the matter, so we all trundled in on April Fool’s Day for what would turn out to be a momentous session."
+"Finally, we all had to come in on a Saturday," Geoff Emerick recalled.
+"As long and crazy as the ‘Pepper’ sessions had been over the past four months, The Beatles had stuck rigidly to a weekdays-only schedule, usually working three to four nights a week.
+We’d all come to count on the weekends as a time to unwind and relax, to get some distance from the intense work we were doing.
+But there was no choice in the matter, so we all trundled in on April Fool’s Day (April 1st, 1967) for what would turn out to be a momentous session."

-“The acoustics of (EMI) Studio One were far too reverberant for a loud rock band, so I knew that I had to make some special arrangements in advance.
-First, I had Richard (Lush) and the maintenance engineer on duty gather up all the available tall screens and build a kind of hut, thus creating a smaller room within a room.
-Then I asked Mal (Evans) and Neil (Aspinall) to set up the drums and amplifiers very near one another so that there would be minimal delay on the signal that would inevitably spill between the mics, and I arranged The Beatles themselves in a semicircle so they could all see one another.”
+“The acoustics of (EMI) Studio One were far too reverberant for a loud rock band, so I knew that I had to invent some special arrangements in advance.
+First, I had Richard (Lush) and the maintenance engineer on duty in order gather up all available tall screens and build a kind of hut, thus creating a smaller room within a room.
+Then I asked Mal (Evans) and Neil (Aspinall) to set up the drums and amplifiers very near one another in order that that there would be minimal delay on the signal that would inevitably spill between the mics, and I arranged The Beatles themselves in a semicircle so they could all see one another.”

-“It took a lot of effort to tame that room, but it was worth it – the sound we got that day was tight and ballsy.
-It didn’t exactly match the sound of the rest of the album, which was almost entirely recorded in (EMI) Studio Two, but it wasn’t awash in reverb, either, which is what would have happened if I hadn’t screened off one small area for them to play in.
+“It took a lot of effort to tame that room, but it was worth it.
+The sound that we got that day was tight and ballsy.
+It did not exactly match the sound of the rest of the album, which was almost entirely recorded in (EMI) Studio Two, but it wasn’t awash in reverb, either, which is what would have happened if I hadn’t screened off one small area for them all to play in.
 As it is, whatever reverb exists on the ‘Sgt.
 Pepper’ reprise is actually the sound of the huge room itself – there was no need to add any echo chamber when the tracks were mixed.”

-The instrumentation was Paul on Hammond organ, Ringo on drums, John on electric rhythm guitar and George playing a surprisingly vibrant lead guitar part live despite his heart being “in India” during this time as he readily admits.
-No vocals were officially recorded during the rhythm track, only Paul’s guide vocals.
-Nine takes of the rhythm track were recorded, "take nine" being deemed the best.
+The instrumentation on this recording was McCartney on Hammond organ, John on electric rhythm guitar, Ringo on drums and George playing a surprisingly vibrant lead guitar part live despite his heart being “in India” during this time as he readily admits.
+No vocals were officially recorded during the rhythm track, only McCartney’s guide vocals.
+Nine takes of the rhythm track were recorded, "take nine" being deemed best.

-"Take five" of these nine attempts is included on the compilation album "Anthology 2" which shows them in top form, but with some off-kilter guitar work which rendered this version unsatisfactory.
-"Take eight" is included as a bonus track on the 50th Anniversary Editions of the "Sgt.
-Pepper" album which features Paul calling attention to the "98 speakers fixed to the wall of EMI Studio One that were used as part of the 'ambiophony' system, developed to lengthen the studio's reverberation time when recording classical music," as explained in the liner notes of the 2017 Anniversary album.
-Never having seen them before, Paul asks about "all the shapes around the studio, and all those bubbles there, the bumps there."
-Paul then instructs Ringo to "play the bass drum loud" and when Ringo demonstrates, Paul exclaims, "Yeah!
+"Take five" of these nine attempts was included on the compilation album "Anthology 2" which shows the band in top form, but with some off-kilter guitar work which unfortunately deemed this take unsatisfactory.
+"Take eight" is included as a bonus track on 50th Anniversary editions of the "Sgt.
+Pepper" album which features Paul calling attention to the "98 speakers fixed to the wall of EMI Studio One that were used as part of the 'ambiophony system' that was developed to lengthen the studio's reverberation time when recording classical music," as detailed in the liner notes of the 2017 Anniversary album.
+Never having seen them before, Paul asked about "all the shapes around the studio, and all those bubbles there, the bumps there."
+Paul then instructed Ringo to "play the bass drum loud" and when Ringo demonstrated this, Paul exclaimed, "Yeah!
 Oh, is that what you're doing?"
 And then, with what appears to be Paul pounding on the top of the Hammond organ, he counts off the song.
 The performance is nearly perfect but one more attempt is made, and "take nine" ended up being the keeper.

 In any event, the "Sgt.
-Pepper" album is known for its extravagant layering of sounds, which usually called for repeated use of "bounce downs" to open up more tracks for overdubs, EMI of course still using only four-track machines at this point.
-Mark Lewisohn points out, however, that this was "the only song on the LP not to be 'bumper'/reduced on the four-track machine.
+Pepper" album is known for its extravagant layering of various sounds, which usually called for repeated use of "bounce downs" in order to open up additional tracks for overdubs, EMI of course still utilizing only four-track machines at this point.
+Historian and author Mark Lewisohn pointed out, however, that this was "the only song on the album not to be 'bumper'/reduced on the four-track machine.
 It was a straightforward rock recording; there was no time for niceties and frills."

 “There were all sorts of nice little touches on that song,” Geoff Emerick continues.
 “The more you listen to it, the more you hear.
-I always enjoyed Lennon’s playful ‘good-bye-ee,’ ad-libbed right at the beginning, and, in the last chorus, where it sounds like Paul is off mic, that’s just leakage from his guide vocal track onto the drum overhead mic.
+I always enjoyed John Lennon’s playful ‘good-bye-ee,’ ad-libbed right at the beginning, and, in the last chorus, where it sounds like Paul is off mic, that’s just leakage from his guide vocal track onto the drum overhead mic.
 It was just something I could never get rid of, so we ended up not worrying about it, kind of like Mal’s (Evans) count during the twenty-four-bar buildup in ‘A Day In The Life.’”
-The vocal leakage Geoff Emerick is mentioning, which is during the final “hearts…club…band” section of the song, is heard very prominently on the mono mix but apparently he did find a way to mask most of it on the stereo mix.
+The vocal "leakage" he mentioned above, which is heard during the final “hearts…club…band” section of the song, appears quite prominently on the mono mix, but they apparently did find a way to mask most of it on the stereo mix.

-Geoff Emerick concludes, “With time pressure on, the entire song was completed – overdubs, mix, and all – in a single long session.
-The album release date was drawing near and in between takes, the band were going through contact sheets for the album cover and reviewing design ideas for the gateway sleeve and giveaways they were planning on including.”
-It took nine tries by George Martin, Geoff Emerick and Richard Lush to create the mono mix at the end of this session, overdubbing audience sounds and cheering throughout the song in the process.
-The ninth mix was viewed as the best and was used on the album.
-Note that audience cheering comes in abruptly as if they turned on the tape machine instead of fading it in to sound more realistic.
-Also, just before the guitars kick in at the beginning, we hear a burst of laughter from the audience as we did midway through the original “Sgt.
+Geoff Emerick concludes, “With time pressure on, the entire song was completed, overdubs, mix, and all, in a single long session.
+The album release date was drawing near and in between takes, the band were going through contact sheets for the LP cover and reviewing design ideas for the gateway sleeve and giveaways they were planning on including.”
+It took nine attempts by George Martin, Geoff Emerick and Richard Lush to create the mono mix at the end of this session while also overdubbing audience sounds and cheering throughout the song.
+The ninth mix was deemed best and was used on the album.
+Note that audience cheering enters abruptly as if they turned on the tape machine instead of fading it in to sound more realistic.
+Also, just prior to the guitars kicking in at the start of the song, we can hear a burst of laughter from the audience as we did midway through the original “Sgt.
 Pepper’s Lonely Hearts Club Band” theme.
 A good amount of ADT (“artificial double tracking”) was also applied to this mono mix.

-Also, sometime between 2004 and 2006, George Martin and his son Giles Martin reconvened at Abbey Road Studios (formerly EMI Studios) to create yet another full stereo mix of the song for the soundtrack to the Cirque du Soleil production of “Love.”
-With the brass from “Hey Jude” still lingering in the air from the previous track on the album, this new “Sgt.
+Also, sometime between 2004 and 2006, George Martin and his son Giles Martin met up at Abbey Road Studios (formerly EMI Studios) to produce yet another full stereo mix of the song for the soundtrack to the Cirque du Soleil production of “Love.”
+With the brass of “Hey Jude” still lingering in the air from the previous track on the album, this new “Sgt.
 Pepper (Reprise)” mix is virtually audience free except for a tiny bit of applause tacked onto the last seconds of the song.
-They also worked at entirely removing Paul’s vocals from the rhythm track, but a small amount still surfaced.
+They also tried to entirely remove Paul’s vocals from the rhythm track, but a small amount still surfaced.
 This mix made it onto the resulting “Love” album in 2006

-Giles Martin, along with engineer Sam Okell, returned to original tapes of the song sometime between 2016 and 2017 to create a new stereo mix with the 1967 mono mix as a template.
-This was done in preparation for the 50th Anniversary Editions of the "Sgt.
-Pepper" album.
-Aside from this excellent new mix, they also thought to mix "take eight" for inclusion as a bonus track for certain editions of this release.
+Giles Martin, along with engineer Sam Okell, returned to original tapes of the song sometime between 2016 and 2017 in order to create a new stereo mix using the 1967 mono mix as a template.
+This was done in preparation for the 50th Anniversary editions of the "Sgt.
+Pepper" LP.
+Aside from this excellent new mix, they also thought to mix "take eight" for inclusion as a bonus track for some Anniversary editions of this release.

 Song Structure and Style

-This short but rollicking song doesn’t fit any of the criteria set out in the existing Beatles catalog up to this point, but then again it fills a role like none other in their cannon.
-It was meant to bookend, as it were, the entire album up to that point as different acts on the “Sgt.
-Pepper” stage show, hence the return of the audience sound effects.
-And, as the crowd fades away at the end, it sets off the final track, “A Day In The Life,” as a personal artistic achievement from The Beatles themselves and not this fictional “club band.”
+This short but rollicking track does not fit any of the criteria set out in the existing Beatles catalog up to this point, but then again it fills a role like nothing else in their cannon.
+It was meant to bookend, as it were, the concept of the album that featured different acts on the “Sgt.
+Pepper” stage show, hence the returning of the audience sound effects.
+And, as the crowd fades away as it concludes, it sets off the final track, “A Day In The Life,” as a personal artistic achievement from The Beatles themselves and not this fictional “club band.”
 Nowhere before in pop music had we heard a reprise of a title track on an album, since albums were usually viewed up to this point as collections of songs not good enough to be released as singles.
 This album was meant to be taken as a whole and listened to in its entirety, a complete listening experience.
 Without the usual space between each song, the listener even found it quite difficult to place his record needle properly to listen to a particular individual song.

 With this in mind, the usual song structure was out the window in favor of simply ending the “Pepper” facade and getting back to reality.
 The format, then, winds up being just two verses (aa) of different keys (F major to G major) which brought them to the designated key of the already completed “A Day In The Life,” whether intentional or not.
 Adding in a straightforward count-off from Paul and a simple rocking introduction and you have all the ingredients you need.

-After a quick preliminary guitar note from George, we enter into a ten-measure introduction which comprises a slightly audible tapped out first measure, presumably on Paul's Hammond organ, followed by Paul’s count-off that accounts for the second measure.
-Ringo then fills out the next four measures with a vibrant but standard rock beat along with overdubbed tambourine and maracas.
+After a quick preliminary guitar note from Harrison, we enter into a ten-measure intro which comprises a slightly audible tapped out first measure, presumably by Paul on Hammond organ, followed by McCartney’s count-off that accounts for the second measure of this intro.
+Ringo then fills in the next four measures with a vibrant but standard rock beat as well as overdubbed tambourine and maracas.
 After a short bass glissando, another four measures follow with guitars, bass and organ kicking in.

 Just after an audible “woah” by Paul from the guide vocal is heard in the final measure of the introduction, the first verse comes in which is twelve measures in length.
-The added element here is the harmonized Beatles vocals which begin immediately in the first measure.
-After they say “we hope you have enjoyed the show,” the audience expresses their approval by their beginning to cheer in the fourth measure while George adds an accented guitar fill and Ringo slightly alters his drum pattern.
+The added element here is their harmonized vocals which begin immediately in the first measure.
+After they all sing “we hope you have enjoyed the show,” the audience expresses approval by their starting to cheer in the fourth measure while Harrison adds an accented guitar fill and Ringo slightly alters his drum pattern.
 The eighth measure has George bring in a higher register guitar run while Ringo puts in a drum fill.
 The same thing also happens in the twelfth measure as the chords segue into a higher key for the upcoming second verse.

 This next verse is actually seventeen measures long due to it also including the song's dramatic conclusion.
 The same instrumentation continues in this higher key while George continues to fill the vocal gaps with guitar runs in the fourth and eighth measures, Ringo adding another drum fill in the eighth measure as well.
 An interesting alteration in the melody line occurs in the fifth and sixth measures with the words “one and only lonely hearts club band” to take away a little of the monotony of the lyrics.
 The finality of the song becomes evident in the twelfth measure when the vocalists stretch out the words “hearts…club…band” with bleed through of Paul’s indecipherable yelling from the rhythm track in the background.

-The fourteenth through seventeenth measures comprise a simple chord-changing pattern while George displays some final guitar runs and Ringo expresses himself with some final drum fills while the audience applauds in appreciation for the splendid time they’ve all just had.
-Paul’s final “wooo” in the fifteenth measure shows that Pepper’s band enjoyed the show as much as they had.
+Measures fourteen through seventeen comprise an interesting chord-changing pattern while Harrison displays some final guitar runs and Ringo performs some final drum fills while the audience applauds in appreciation for the splendid time they have all just had.
+Paul’s final “wooo” in measure fifteen shows that Sgt Pepper’s band enjoyed the show as much as they had.

-As Geoff Emerick described above, all four Beatles put in a cohesive and exuberant performance on this track.
-They were excited that the past four-and-a-half months in the studio were over, being happy to add the celebratory final track to their masterpiece.
+As Geoff Emerick detailed, all four Beatles put in a cohesive and exuberant performance on this recording.
+All the members of the band were glad and excited that the past four-and-a-half months in the studio were over, being happy to add the celebratory final track to their masterpiece.

 American Releases

-June 2nd, 1967 was the first release date of the song on the US version of “Sgt.
+June 2nd, 1967 was the first release date of the song on the American version of “Sgt.
 Pepper’s Lonely Hearts Club Band.”
-The vinyl edition of this album has continued to be reissued in the US throughout the years.
-As the eight-track tape format became popular, however, an interesting manipulation of “Sgt.
+The vinyl edition of this LP has continued to be reissued in the US throughout the years.
+As the eight-track tape format became popular, however, an interesting edit of “Sgt.
 Pepper (Reprise)” needed to be made to fill up the space of the fourth “program.”
-After the second verse concludes (immediately after Paul’s “wooo”), the previous seven measures are repeated which then take you to the end of the song and a quick fade out of the audience cheering.
-This also becomes the end of the album instead of “A Day In The Life” as The Beatles wanted, that song moved ahead to “program” three.
+After the second verse concludes (immediately after Paul’s “wooo”), the previous seven measures are heard again, thus taking us to the end of the song and a quick fade out of the audience cheering.
+This also becomes the end of the album instead of “A Day In The Life” as The Beatles intended, the former song moved ahead to “program” three.
 This was done to divide up the music into four equal sections on the tape, but in the process dramatically rearranged the order of the songs.

-Two interesting US vinyl reissues of the “Sgt.
+Two interesting American vinyl reissues of the “Sgt.
 Pepper” album were released as "Original Master Recording" editions produced through Mobile Fidelity Sound Lab.
-The first edition released in September of 1982 (with matrix # UHQR "Ultra High Quality Recording" 1-100) listed for $40 per copy, more than five times the cost of the standard version, and was limited to 5000 sequentially numbered copies that weighed 200 grams (double the weight of conventional vinyl at that time) and were packaged between layers of protective foam rubber in a thick box.
+The first of these released in September of 1982 (featuring matrix # UHQR "Ultra High Quality Recording" 1-100) listed for $40 per copy, or more than five times the cost of the standard version, and was limited to 5000 sequentially numbered copies, each weighing 200 grams (double the weight of conventional vinyl at that time).
+Each disc was packaged between layers of protective foam rubber in a thick box.
 The second edition from Mobile Fidelity Sound Lab was released in June of 1983 similar to the rest of the Beatles catalog released within their series.
 Both of these were prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 These versions of “Sgt.
 Pepper” were only available for a short time and are quite collectible today.

-The rare mono mix of the song was made available in the US initially when the album was released, but they discontinued production shortly afterwards because of the growing popularity of the stereo format.
-It was finally made available again as part of the box set “The Beatles In Mono,” also released on September 9th, 2009.
-Since the most difference between the stereo and mono mixes of the album can be heard on “Sgt.
-Pepper (Reprise),” this track garnered a lot of attention when this box set was released.
+The rare mono mix of the song was made available in the US initially when the album was first released, but Capitol halted mono LP production shortly thereafter because of the growing popularity of the stereo format.
+It was finally made available again as part of the box set “The Beatles In Mono” released on September 9th, 2009 on CD and on vinyl on September 9th, 2014.
+Since so much difference is apparent between the stereo and mono mixes of “Sgt.
+Pepper (Reprise),” this track received much attention when this box set was released.

-On May 26th, 2017, the 50th Anniversary releases of the "Sgt.
-Pepper" album hit the market in various different forms.
+On May 26th, 2017, the 50th Anniversary releases of the "Sgt Pepper" album hit the market in many forms.
 All editions included the newly mixed "Sgt.
-Pepper (Reprise)," while both the "2 CD Anniversary Edition" and the "Super Deluxe Edition" box set also featured 'take eight' in all its glory.
+Pepper (Reprise)," while the "2 CD Anniversary Edition" and also the "Super Deluxe Edition" box set featured "take eight" as well.

 Live Performances

-Although The Beatles never performed the song live, Paul definitely took advantage of it throughout his live career.
-In fact, every concert tour he’s done from September 1989 to June 2011 has included “Sgt.
-Pepper (Reprise),” whether in a medley with the “Sgt.
-Pepper” theme song or in concluding the show as a medley with “The End.”
+Although The Beatles never performed the song live, McCartney definitely took advantage of it throughout his live career.
+In fact, every concert tour he’s embarked on between September 1989 and June 2011 featured “Sgt.
+Pepper (Reprise),” whether within a medley with the “Sgt.
+Pepper” theme song or at the conclusion of the show as a medley with “The End.”
 He then revived the song six years later for the 2017 leg of his "One On One" tour (from April 25th at the Nippon Budokan in Tokyo, Japan to December 16th in Aukland, New Zealand) as well as his extensive "Freshen Up" tour (from September 17th, 2018 in Quebec City, Canada to July 13th, 2019 in Los Angeles, California).
 Paul continued his use of "Sgt Pepper (reprise)" during the encore of both the 2023 and 2024 legs of his "Got Back" tour, which stretched from October 18th, 2023 (Adalaide, Australia) to December 19th, 2024 (London, England).

 Noteworthy performances of the song include June 3rd, 2002 at the "Party At The Palace" event in London during the "Golden Jubilee of Queen Elizabeth II" with the Queen herself in attendance.
 Paul chose to combine "Sgt.
 Pepper (Reprise)" with "The End" on this occassion.
-Also, on July 13th, 2019, Ringo joined Paul on stage at Dodger's Stadium in Los Angeles, California during his "Freshen Up" tour to perform this song during his finale.
-Then, on December 19th, 2024, Paul invites Ringo to the stage at the O2 Stadium in London, saying "Should we rock?
+Also, on July 13th, 2019, Ringo joined McCartney at Dodger's Stadium in Los Angeles, California during his "Freshen Up" tour to perform this song during his finale.
+Then, on December 19th, 2024, Ringo was invited to the stage once again at the O2 Stadium in London, Paul asking him: "Should we rock?
 Get on your kit, lad."
-They perform "Sgt.
-Pepper (reprise)" together as well as "Helter Skelter" during the encore of the show.
+They played "Sgt.
+Pepper (reprise)" together along with the song "Helter Skelter" during the encore of the show.

 Conclusion

-Therefore, we can credit the inclusion of “Sgt.
-Pepper (Reprise)” as the glue that keeps the "concept" illusion real for the listener, reminding us that tracks like “She’s Leaving Home,” “Being For The Benefit Of Mr. Kite!” and “Within You Without You,” as well as the others, were all various acts taking the stage on this extraordinary show.
-And, lest we forget, the exuberant performance they displayed on the song.
+Therefore, we can easily credit the inclusion of “Sgt.
+Pepper (Reprise)” as the glue that keeps the "concept" illusion real for the listener, reminding us that tracks like “She’s Leaving Home,” “Being For The Benefit Of Mr. Kite!” and “Within You Without You,” as well as many others, were all various acts taking the stage for this extravagant show.
+And, lest we forget, the exuberant performance they all displayed on this song.
 Credit where credit is surely due!

 Song Summary